-This article contains affiliate links and as an iHerb and Amazon Affiliate I may earn a small commission (at no additional cost to you) if you click on the links and make purchases.
+This article on acne treatment mistakes contains affiliate links and as an iHerb and Amazon Affiliate I may earn a small commission (at no additional cost to you) if you click on the links and make purchases.
 Read my affiliate disclosure here.

 The information presented below is not a substitute for any kind of professional healthcare advice.

 Now let’s talk about 24 common acne treatment mistakes I often see people make.
 How do I know people make these terrible acne treatment mistakes?
 Because they are common advice on how to treat acne on Pinterest.
 I wish people knew what they actually do to their skin taking that advice…